eembc/energyrunner/README.md

 # Introduction

 This is the repository for EEMBCs EnergyRunner&trade; benchmark framework which is used by [MLPerf&trade; Tiny](https://github.com/mlcommons/tiny/).
-This repository contains the benchmark runner, links to training materials, and test datsets.
+This repository contains the benchmark runner and links to training materials.

 ## Links

+### Source Code and Datasets

+The source code for the MLPerf Tiny benchmark is at the [MLCommons GitHub Page](https://github.com/mlcommons/tiny).
+The datasets are available through CLA with MLCommons.
+Please refer to the MLCommons Tiny documentation for more details on this.

 ### Runner Binaries